NivedhGovil/Independence-day-rgb-servo-arduino/README.md

 # Waving Tiranga — Arduino Servo Flag with Tricolour RGB

-An Arduino project that mounts the Indian national flag on a servo horn and sweeps it back and forth to create a continuous waving motion.
-Alongside it, an RGB LED cycles through the three colours of the flag — saffron, white, and green — one second each.
+An Arduino project that mounts the Indian national flag on a servo horn and waves it back and forth.
+Simultaneously, an RGB LED cycles through the three colours of the flag — saffron, white, and green — one second each.

 The servo is toggled ON/OFF with a push button.
-The LED runs continuously, independent of the servo state.
+The LED runs continuously, independent of the servo and button state.

 ---